The Shocking Truth About Antibiotic Resistance

 All types of micro-organisms, including bacteria, viruses, fungi, and parasites have the ability to develop resistance to medications.
 Infections with resistant organisms are difficult to treat, and other options -- when available -- are often very costly and may be linked with greater side effects.

 Antibiotic resistance is a global threat, and The US Centers for Disease Control and Prevention (CDC) considers antibiotic resistance one of their top health concerns.
 Infections with drug-resistant bacteria may lead to longer hospital stays, more costly care, and an increased risk of death.

 What Are Antibiotic Resistant Bacteria?

 Antibiotic resistant bacteria cannot be fully inhibited or killed by an antibiotic.
 The drug may have been able to cure an infection before the resistance occurred, but now is not fully effective.

 Bacteria become resistant to antibiotics by adapting their structure or function in some way that prevents them from being killed by the antibiotic.
-Examples of bacteria that have become antibiotic resistant include those that cause skin infections, meningitis, sexually transmitted diseases and lung infections such as pneumonia.
+Examples of bacteria that have become antibiotic resistant include those that cause:

 As reported in 2016, new tests are being developed that can more quickly identify resistant bacteria in the lab.
 Most recently, a new test was FDA-approved to look for genetic markers associated with drug-resistant bacteria, specifically for the drug class known as carbapenems, such as Doribax (doripenem), Primaxin (cilastatin/imipenem) or Invanz (ertapenem), powerful antibiotics used for severe infections.